konnyaku256/dotfiles/README.md

 ```

 ## Settings for iTerm2
-General -> Prederences
+General -> Preferences
-1. Check 'Load prederences from a custom folder or URL'
+1. Check 'Load preferences from a custom folder or URL'
 2. Set path '~/dotfiles'